 State housing laws and statutes allow landlords to terminate the tenancy of problem residents who have broken the terms of their lease or violated statutory duties.
 These infractions include:

 - Criminal activity resulting in arrest, including assault, drug activity, noise disturbances and threats

 - Breach of tenant lease or statutory duties

-In order to evict your problem tenants as quickly and efficiently as possible, I will examine your lease and discuss what conduct the tenant has engaged in.
-During this process, any information you can provide — such as an arrest warrant — would be extremely helpful.
+In order to evict your problem tenants as quickly and efficiently as possible, we will examine your lease and discuss what conduct the tenant has engaged in.
+During this process, any information you can provide — such as an arrest notice — would be extremely helpful.